siemens/gencmpclient/doc/cmpClient-cli.md

     The argument must be formatted as _/type0=value0/type1=value1/type2=..._, characters may be escaped by `\` (backslash), no spaces are skipped.
+    The empty name (NULL-DN) can be explicitly given as a single slash: '_/_'.

     The recipient field in the header of a CMP message is mandatory.
     If not given explicitly the recipient is determined in the following order: